-- master displays master device information. - cluster displays the cluster configuration. - instance displays the instance configuration.
-You must include --instance=instance_name with this parameter. - config displays configuration for the cluster and for all instances in the cluster. - state displays the current state for the cluster and for all instances in the cluster. - --drop_cluster=[force] drops a cluster and removes the quorum device.
+- instance displays the instance configuration.
+You must include --instance=instance\name with this parameter. - config displays configuration for the cluster and for all instances in the cluster. - state displays the current state for the cluster and for all instances in the cluster. - --drop-cluster=[force] drops a cluster and removes the quorum device.
 Use =force to force the drop if the quorum indicates the cluster is running.

-Warning! --drop_cluster removes the cluster.
+Warning! -- drop-cluster removes the cluster.

---drop_instance=instance_name - Sybase internal use only.
+• --drop-instance=instance\name - Sybase internal use only.